 If you want to capture moving water and make it look smooth and soft, you need to use a tripod, because it is not possible to hand-hold a camera without introducing camera shake when using extremely slow shutter speeds.
 While you could set your camera on a stone or some other object, you would still be limited by how much you can move and what part of the waterfall you could capture.
 If you do not yet have a tripod, I highly recommend getting one as soon as possible – I recently wrote a detailed guide on how to choose and buy a tripod, which will hopefully help you with the selection process.

 Once you set your camera on a tripod, you need to continue working on decreasing your shutter speed.
-Lowing the camera ISO to the smallest number not only increases image quality, but also decreases the shutter speed.
-For example, decreasing camera ISO from ISO 800 to 100 on a Canon DSLR decreases the shutter speed by three full stops, so if you were shooting at 1/200th of a second, you would end up with a shutter speed to 1/25th of a second.
+Lowing the camera ISO to the smallest value such as ISO 100 not only increases image quality, but also decreases the shutter speed.
+For example, decreasing camera ISO from ISO 800 to 100 on a DSLR decreases the shutter speed by three full stops, so if you were shooting at 1/200th of a second, you would end up with a shutter speed to 1/25th of a second.

 Stopping down, or increasing the f/ number, decreases the amount of light that passes through the lens.
 If your shutter speed is too high, try changing the aperture to a larger number like f/11 or even f/16, if necessary.
 Changing aperture is the last thing you can try on your camera, if you do not want to spend the money on a good ND filter (see below).